markusthilo/Cirdan/README.md

 By default user settings are stored in `%AppData%\Local\Cirdan\settings.json`.

-Nuitka is needed to bild Windows executables.
-The Batch-Script `make-dist-bat` can be used.
-Check if paths need to be adapted.
+The batch script `make-dist.bat` uses Nuitka to build Windows executables. `python make_pzinst.py` can be used to build executables with PyInstaller.
+Check the scripts if paths need to be adapted.

 Still testing.
 The author is not responsible for any malfunction and/or lost data.